actionml/universal-recommender/README.md

 * **eventNames**: required array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”, or “device” can be considered actions and used in recommendations.
 The first action is to be considered the primary action because it **must** exist in the data and is considered the strongest indication of user preference for items, the others are secondary for cooccurrence and cross-cooccurrence calculations.
 The secondary actions/events may or may not have target entity ids that correspond to the items to be recommended, so they are allowed to be things like category-ids, device-ids, location-ids...
 For example: a category-pref event would have a category-id as the target entity id but a view would have an item-id as the target entity id (see Events below).
 Both work fine as long as all usage events are tied to users.
 * **maxEventsPerEventType** optional (use with great care), default = 500.
 Amount of usage history to keep use in model calculation.
 * **maxCorrelatorsPerEventType**: optional (use with great care), default = 50.
 An integer that controls how many of the strongest correlators are created for every event type named in `eventNames`.
 * **maxQueryEvents**: optional (use with great care), default = 100.
-An integer specifying the number of most recent primary actions used to make recommendations for an individual.
+An integer specifying the number of most recent user history events used to make recommendations for an individual.
 More implies some will be less recent actions.
 Theoretically using the right number will capture the user’s current interests.
 * **num**: optional, default = 20.
 An integer telling the engine the maximum number of recommendations to return per query but less may be returned if the query produces less results or post recommendations filters like blacklists remove some.
 * **blacklistEvents**: optional, default = the primary action.
 An array of strings corresponding to the actions taken on items, which will cause them to be removed from recommendations.
 These will have the same values as some user actions - so “purchase” might be best for an ecom application since there is often little need to recommend something the user has already bought.
 If this is not specified then the primary event is assumed.
 To blacklist no event, specify an empty array.
 Note that not all actions are taken on the same items being recommended.
 For instance every time a user goes to a category page this could be recorded as a category preference so if this event is used in a blacklist it will have no effect, the category and item ids should never match.
 If you want to filter certain categories, use a field filter and specify all categories allowed.
 * **fields**: optional, default = none.
 An array of default field based query boosts and filters applied to every query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = and array of one or more values to use in any query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name.